is-it-ayush/avr-sandbox/README.md

 this is a playground for atmega8a controller. i'll be using it to learn about microcontrollers and how to program them.

+currently, you'll find code for generating sine, sqaure, sawtooth and triangle waves using the atmega8a controller.

 ### dependencies.

 - `gcc-avr`: the gcc compiler for avr microcontrollers. used